Usages

 The SqlDataReader object is used to read the result of the Stored Procedure, using the stream of data returned by the SQL Server from the TDS (Tabular Data Stream) protocol.

-Because it's working like a buffer, you need to specify the index of the column you want to read, and the type of the column you want to read.
+Because it's working as a buffer, you need to specify the index of the column you want to read, and the type of the column you want to read.

 This help to map correctly the result of the Stored Procedure to the DTO.